 - Always listen out for and follow instructions.
 Although you might not always agree with marshals, they are there to assist, keep you safe, and make sure you follow the correct route!
 Treat them with respect, after all the majority will be volunteers.

 - When you overtake, don't cut straight in front.
 Allow a few metres before you try and pull in.
 Similarly, let runners past who are trying to overtake, and if possible move over to allow them the quickest way past.

 What to do after the race

 - Don't jump the queue at the finish.
 This will only give you and others an inaccurate result.
-After the race you will generally be funnelled down to an area where your time will be recorded, a detachable part of your number will be removed for the organiser’s records, and you may receive your medal.
+After the race you will generally be funnelled down to an area where your time will be recorded, a detachable part of your number (or perhaps your timing chip) will be removed for the organiser’s records, and you may receive your medal.

 - Don’t be greedy in the finish area.
 As with the drinks stations along the course, there will likely be others finishing behind you who will be even more in need of the food and drink on offer.
 If you finish well ahead of the majority of the field, it may look like there is a huge amount left, but organisers will have laid on provisions according to the number who entered the race.

 - Don't leave any litter lying around the finish area.
 It's always a big task for the organisers to get the venue back to its pre-race state, and their job will be a whole lot easier if runners take their rubbish home with them.